It isn’t an exaggeration to say that the right blogging tools will simplify your life.

 You can use the tool for free, but the feature is limited until you upgrade.

 By now, you have collected some interesting topic ideas.
 If you are a freelance SEO writer, your next step might be to sort the topic or ideas into the different stages of marketing and then develop a content strategy.
 Maybe include the who, when, and the reference you need before writing on each topic.

 However, you need to check if people truly care about this topic.
-You can tell when you know the average number of people seeking answers to that same queries (keyword) per month, find the related topics, and how difficult it’s to rank for each case.
+You can tell when you know the average number of people seeking answers to that same query (keyword) per month, find the related topics, and how difficult it is to rank for each case.

 For clarity, you need to find: